 - Dependent on age and trust your gut instinct on this.
 Be open about the fact the student has learning difficulties, they learn differently from other kids but they are not stupid.
 Don’t attempt to do this until you know what dyslexia is and what it means for your child.
 Reassure them that they can talk to you and you will listen and try to help.
 Always keep the lines of communication open even when you only get a grunt in reply, they’ll come back around again.

 - You will have needed to have a discussion about the assessment with them, the amount of information you need to give before you have a diagnosis will depend upon their age and amount of information you deem appropriate.

 - By the time they finish the second level they should know how dyslexia affects them, what their learning style is and all their strengths and weaknesses.
 This will aid them to make appropriate decisions in the future and for learning at third level.

-- Don't treat them any different than other children, yes they need extra support but overall they want you to love, care and support them just as you do your other children.
+- Don’t treat them any different from other children, yes they need extra support but overall they want you to love, care and support them just as you do your other children.
 And just like your other children, they need rules and guidance may be just repeated a bit more often.

 - Help your child to be organised in the house.
 But pick your battle carefully.
 Get them to pack away their books etc in school bags the night before and have a copy of their timetable alongside your calendar so you know the PE days.

 - When old enough they can make their own lunches the night before but still check the bags for these in the morning along with pens, glasses etc.